 $4,000

-This device facilitates the treatment of patients requiring mechanical ventilation and to make them more comfortable.
+This device facilitates the treatment of patients requiring mechanical ventilation and make them more comfortable.

 October 2021